2008 Signal Integrity Seminars

 Dear Jayaram,

 A good spectrum analyzer will do substantially better.
 These instruments have a dynamic range on the order of 80 to 100 dB, as compared to only about 48 dB for the 8-bit ADC in your scope.
+That means they can see tiny levels of distortion at one frequency superimposed on top of a large main carrier.

 If you must continue using the scope, let's think about how averaging works.
 The averaging feature reduces the *uncorrelated* noise power according in proportion to the number of waveforms averaged.